vz777/docs/docs/contribute.md

 ## Pull Request

 [Creating a Pull request](https://help.github.com/articles/creating-a-pull-request) is the better way for submitting a patch but there are some rules to follow.
-First of all, fork [Thelia](https://github.com/thelia/thelia) repo and create a new branch, never work on the master branch, use it only for syncing with [Thelia](https://github.com/thelia/thelia) repo.
+First of all, fork [Thelia](https://github.com/thelia/thelia) repo and create a new branch, never work on the `main` branch, use it only for syncing with [Thelia](https://github.com/thelia/thelia) repo

 ```
-$ git checkout -b new-branch master
+$ git checkout -b new-branch main
 ```

 After finishing your modification you have to rebase your branch and push it to your repo

 ```
 $ git remote add upstream https://github.com/thelia/thelia.git
-$ git checkout master
+$ git checkout main
-$ git pull --ff-only upstream master
+$ git pull --ff-only upstream main
 $ git checkout new-branch
-$ git rebase master
+$ git rebase main
 $ git push origin new-branch
 ```

-Next and last step, submit a Pull Request as indicated in the [GitHub documentation](https://help.github.com/articles/creating-a-pull-request).
+Next and last step, submit a Pull Request as indicated in the [GitHub documentation](https://help.github.com/articles/creating-a-pull-request)

-If you want to do more, read this usefull blog post : [http://williamdurand.fr/2013/11/20/on-creating-pull-requests/](http://williamdurand.fr/2013/11/20/on-creating-pull-requests/)
+If you want to do more, read this useful [blog post](http://williamdurand.fr/2013/11/20/on-creating-pull-requests/)

 ## SQL scripts modification